adamshephard/OMTscoring_inference/README.md

 #### Segmentation with HoVer-Net+

 The first stage is to run HoVer-Net+ on the WSIs to generate epithelial and nuclei segmentations.
 This can be quite slow as run at 0.5mpp.
-Ensure to change the  `input_wsi_dir` and `output_dir` arguments within the file to ensure they are pointing towards the correct directories.

 Usage: <br />
 ```
-  python run_segmentation.py
+  python run_segmentation.py --input_dir="/path/to/input/slides/or/images/dir/" --output_dir="/path/to/output/dir/"
 ```

 #### Feature Generation

 The second stage is to tesselate the image into smaller patches and generate correpsonding patch-level morphological and spatial features using the nuclei/layer segmentations.
-Ensure to change the  `input_wsi_dir`, `hovernetplus_output_dir`, and `feature_output_dir` arguments within the file to ensure they are pointing towards the correct directories.
-Note the `hovernetplus_output_dir` is the output directory from the previous step.
+Note the `hovernetplus_dir` is the output directory from the previous step.

 Usage: <br />
 ```
-  python create_features.py
+  python create_features.py --input_dir="/path/to/input/slides/or/images/dir/" --hovernetplus_dir="/path/to/hovernetplus/output/" --output_dir="/path/to/output/feature/dir/"
 ```

 We then need to adjust the patch output to be in the right format (one file per tile).
 We can this using the following script.
-Make sure to change the following arguments: `input_folder` and `output_folder`.
+Here, the input directory is the bag-level nuclear features created by the previous line, e.g. `features/0.5-mpp_512_256_epith-0.5/nuclear/h5_files/`.

 Usage: <br />
 ```
-  python h5_bag2tiles.py
+  python h5_bag2tiles.py --input_dir="/path/to/input/bag/features/" --output_dir="/path/to/output/dir/"
 ```

 #### OMTscoring Inference

-The final stage is to infer using the MLP on the tiles (and their features) generated in the previosu steps.
-Ensure to change the  `checkpoint_path`, `data_file`, `data_path` and `output` arguments within the file to ensure they are pointing towards the correct directories/files.
+The final stage is to infer using the MLP on the tiles (and their features) generated in the previous steps.
+Here, the `input_ftrs_dir` is the directroy containnig the features created in the previous steps.
+The `model_checkpoint` path is tot he weights provided above, and the `input_data_file` is the path to the data file describing the slides to process.
+An example file is provided in `data_file_template.csv`.

 Usage: <br />
 ```
-  python run_omt_scoring.py
+  python run_omt_scoring.py --input_dir="/path/to/input/bag/features/" --input_data_file="/path/to/input/data/file/" --input_ftrs_dir="/path/to/input/ftrs/" --model_checkpoint="/path/to/model/checkpoint/" --output_dir="/path/to/output/dir/"
 ```

 #### OMTscore Heatmaps

 We can also generate heatmaps for these images.
-Ensure to change the  `input_checkpoint_path`, `input_wsi_dir`, `hovernetplus_output_dir` and `heatmap_output_dir` arguments within the file to ensure they are pointing towards the correct directories/files.
-Also change the `stride` from 128 create smoother images.
-However, a decreased stride by 2X wll increase the processing time by 2X.
+Change the `stride` within the file from 128 to create smoother images.
+However, a decreased stride by 2X will increase the processing time by 2X.

 Usage: <br />
 ```
-  python create_heatmaps.py
+  python create_heatmaps.py --input_dir="/path/to/input/slides/or/images/dir/" --hovernetplus_dir="/path/to/hovernetplus/output/" --checkpoint_path="/path/to/checkpoint/" --output_dir="/path/to/heatmap/output/dir/"
 ```